AtlantaL/Calgary-Property-Assessment-Statistical-Analysis/README.md

 **Date:** Fall 2020

 This repository contains the statistical analysis section for our Calgary Property Assessment project.
-The entire statistical analysis is conducted through RStudio, showcasing a combination:
+The entire statistical analysis is conducted through RStudio, showcasing a combination of:

 - Simple linear models
 - Assumption testing